Criminal Defense

 You could apply for a hardship license if you need to attend work, doctor appointments, school, or religious services.
 You may be eligible for a hardship license after having completed a minimum of 30 days of suspension.
 During this time, you will not be allowed to operate a motor vehicle in any capacity.

 Note that administrative license suspensions are possible even in instances where you are not found guilty of a third offense DUI or subsequent DUIs.
-For this reason, it is critical to get a DUI attorney on your side who can help you avoid restrictions like these.
+For this reason, it is critical to get a skilled third offense DUI lawyer in Tampa on your side who can help you avoid restrictions like these.

 If you hope to avoid being found guilty of a third offense DUI in Tampa, you may need to take action to defend your case.